Premier League top-four race for Champions League qualification analysed by form, fixtures and Sky Sports pundit Alan Smith

 With Manchester City pulling away at the summit and Liverpool and Chelsea on course for a top-three finish, West Ham, Man Utd, Arsenal, Tottenham and Wolves look set to battle it out for a top-four finish.

-As it stands, six points divide fourth-placed West Ham and eighth-placed Wolves, setting up what looks to be an intriguing race to qualify for next season's Champions League.
+As it stands, five points divide fourth-placed West Ham and eighth-placed Tottenham, setting up what looks to be an intriguing race to qualify for next season's Champions League.

 Here, we assess the runners and riders in the battle for fourth, their form and their fixtures until the end of the season...